 For those looking for a little more comfort in the jungle you can also buy VIP tickets to the festival.
 These go for double the price at 3000B ($90USD), or 2750B ($82USD) for online, but offer a bunch of extras.

 Along with your VIP entrance you also get VIP access to your own bathrooms, 2 free drinks, a Half Moon Party t-shirt, a private bar and a VIP zone next to the main stage.
 For those that like to party it up, but also have a bit of personal space, this might be a better option if you have the extra cash.

 If you’re heading to the Koh Phangan Half Moon Party, we highly recommend having a few days either before or after to check out the rest of the island.
 There are some beautiful beaches, fun moto rides and gorgeous jungle hikes.
 The island receives a lot of tourism from the parties, but there is a lot more to do than just down buckets.

 If you’re looking for a hostel, don’t miss Baan Thai Backpackers.
 It’s been one of our favorite hostels on our trip so far and the perfect place to stay for any Koh Phangan party.
 One of the biggest benefits of staying in a hostel is having the chance to meet people to go to the party with, especially if you’re traveling alone.

-The half moon party is the best if you have a bit of a crew to go with.
+The Half Moon Party is the best if you have a bit of a crew to go with.
 Definitely check out whatever pre-party your hostel puts on to meet people.
 Not only is it safer to have a buddy, but getting down with your new group of friends is a bonding experience like no other.
-We were lucky to meet an incredible group that took our half moon experience from amazing to one of our favorite dance parties ever!
+We were lucky to meet an incredible group that took our Half Moon experience from amazing to one of our favorite dance parties ever!
 Hey, we even ended up with matching Half Moon tattoos!
 Party safe and we hope you enjoy it as much as we did!